Two-path interference of single-particle pulses measured by the Unruh-DeWitt-type quantum detector: Quantum vs. classical detectors

 Another attempt to reproduce the two-path interference pattern by a classical detector even if $\Delta L$ considerably exceeds the coherence length $\Delta$ of the single-particle pulse is to make the interaction between the arriving pulses and the detector sufficiently weak (i.e., to weaken the coupling constant $\kappa$ sufficiently), so that the detection bandwidth is sharply narrowed to a single frequency mode that nearly perfectly matches $\Delta E= E-E_0$ according to Fermi's golden rule.
 As the detector effectively responses only to the single mode, the detection probability takes the form

 where $k_{\Delta E}$ is defined via $\Delta E =: (k_{\Delta E}^2+m^2)^{1/2}$.
 Although the efficiency of detection might be low due to weak coupling, the detection probability manifests the two-path interference regardless of whether $\Delta L$ exceeds $\Delta$ or not.
-However, the above reasoning turns out to be flawed.
+However, the above reasoning is flawed, and \eqref{P flawed} turns out to be incorrect.

 As remarked in \secref{sec:remarks}, weakening the coupling constant $\kappa$ indeed is a necessary condition to have the detector's coherence in time $\delta t$ long enough, but $\delta t$ is also degraded by various dissipative disturbances from its surroundings.
 Modeling the detector's coherence in time by the switching function $\chi(t)$ in the form of \eqref{chi}, we can calculate the (ensemble averaged) detection probability as given in \eqref{ensemble average AA*} for arbitrary values of $\delta t \sim \Delta_\chi$.
 If one can manage to make $\delta t\sim\Delta_\chi$ long enough by sufficiently isolating the detector from environmental disturbances, the detector simply behaves as a quantum detector (by our terminology), and its detection probability takes the form \eqref{P result as a limit}.
 Note that the interference pattern in \eqref{P result as a limit} is in response to $k_*$, whereas the pattern in \eqref{P flawed} is to $k_{\Delta E}$.
 If, on the other hand, $\delta t \sim \Delta_\chi$ is sufficiently short (despite the fact that $\kappa$ is very small), the detector simply behaves as a classical detector, and its detection probability takes the form \eqref{reduced to classical}, which renders the interference pattern disappeared when $\Delta L\gg\Delta$ and is qualitatively very different from \eqref{P flawed}.